elyymiranda/g4mp2/Readme.md

 Hello!

-This is the project for SMC2023 edition.
+This is the project for G4(MP2) calculation employing G09.